hashgraph/hedera-accelerator-defi-dex-ui/README.md

 ### Setup HTTPS for Local Wallet Pairing

-The Hedera DEX Accelerator utilizes the [hashconnect](https://github.com/Hashpack/hashconnect) library to pair with supported wallet extensions.
+The Hedera DeFi Accelerator apps utilize the [hashconnect](https://github.com/Hashpack/hashconnect) library to pair with supported wallet extensions.
 Currently, the only supported wallet extension is [HashPack](https://www.hashpack.app/).
 The HashConnect 1-click pairing feature only works in an SSL secured environment (**https** URLs).
 To enable `HTTPS` in your local build:

 1. Create an `.env` file in the root of this project.
 2. In the `.env` file set the `HTTPS` environment variable to `true`.